davenquinn/xenoliths/paper/text/figure-captions.md

 ##model_tracers
 Temperature-time tracers for each modeled scenario shown in
-@fig:model_results, following the evolution of particles at a final depth of 40 and 75 km depth in the model domain (dashed and solid lines, respectively), bracketing the depth-domain boundary conditions of the Crystal Knob xenolith suite.
+@fig:model_results, following the evolution of particles at final depths of 40 and 75 km in the model domain (dashed and solid lines, respectively), bracketing the boundary conditions of the Crystal Knob xenolith suite.
 All models conclude at 1.65 Ma, the eruptive age of the Crystal Knob xenoliths.
-(a) shows a scenario corresponding to upwelling-driven mantle lithosphere replacement to the base of the crust during the Mendocino slab window episode [@Wilson2005], in which the crust is underplated by asthenospheric mantle which convects for a period of time (several durations of active convection from 0-6 Myr are shown) beginning at 24 Ma.
+(a) shows a scenario corresponding to upwelling-driven mantle lithosphere replacement to the base of the crust during the Mendocino slab window episode beginning at 24 Ma [@Wilson2005].
+Asthenospheric mantle is held at the base of the crust for a period of time between 0 and 6 Myr to represent potential durations of active convection.
-(b) shows a range of scenarios corresponding to oceanic lithosphere slices underplated at different times during the subduction history of the Farallon plate until its cessation in the Neogene.
+(b) shows a range of scenarios corresponding to oceanic lithosphere slices underplated at different times during the subduction of the Farallon plate until its cessation in the Neogene.
 The youngest of these scenarios corresponds to the likely thermal evolution of a Monterey Plate stalled slab.